CogStack/CogStack-NiFi/docs/deploy/services.md

 The Tika service REST API endpoint for processing documents is available at `http://tika-service:8090/api/process`.

 For more details on configuration, API definition and example use of Tika Service please refer to [the official documentation](https://github.com/CogStack/tika-service).

+#### ENV/CONF files:
+- `/deploy/tika-service/config/application.yaml`

+## OCR Service

+The new `ocr-service` provides a new way to OCR documents at good speed, the equivalent in Tika-service but revwritten in Python and optimized.

+`ocr-service-1` - this container is used for OCR `ocr-service-2` - this container is used for NON-OCR, meaning documents will simply have their text extracted if they contain text without images

+#### ENV/CONF files:
+- `/deploy/ocr_service.env` - for `ocr-service-1`
+- `/deploy/ocr_service_text_only.env` - for `ocr-service-2`, NON-OCR instance

+**IMPORTANT**
+All settings are decribed [here](https://github.com/CogStack/ocr-service/README.md).

 ## NLP Services